Contents

 Some of the fixes in this guide will require you to login to your router settings on your computer.

-If you’re not comfortable doing this, that’s fine – you can simply skip the methods that require changes to your router settings.
+If you’re not comfortable doing this, that’s fine – you can skip the methods that require changes to your router settings.
 It’s not as hard as it sounds though!

 Open up a new tab and type your router IP into the address bar.
 Normally, it’s either 192.168.0.1, 192.168.1.1, or 10.1.1.1.